kpagacz/notes/cloudformation/README.md

 If you don't override `Repository`, Cloudformation will try to pull `kpagacz/notes` repository instead of your fork.
 If you don't provide `AccessToken`, Cloudformation won't be able to download the application from your fork due to the lack of permissions.
-3. Run the build for the main branch using AWS Amplify.
+3. Run the build for the main branch using AWS Amplify (via CLI or the AWS Console) because Cloudformation can only provision the resource.

 At this point your frontend should be up and running.